Nearly optimal Bayesian Shrinkage for High Dimensional Regression: Numerical Studies

-The results are summarized in Table \ref{Tg1} and Table \ref{Tg2} for the cases of independent covariates and dependent covariates, respectively.
+The results are summarized in Table \ref{Tg1} and Table \ref{Tg2} for the case of independent covariates and the case of dependent covariates, respectively.
 First of all, we can see that BCS worked extremely well in identifying true models, whose performance is almost perfect.
-As seen in Section \ref{perform}, Bayesian Lasso can also distinguish the true and false covariates from the posterior samples when the coefficients of the true covariates are sufficiently large.
+As seen in Section \ref{perform}, Bayesian Lasso can also distinguish the true and false covariates from posterior samples when the coefficients of the true covariates are sufficiently large.
 However, due to over-shrinkage, it doesn't work well when they are small.
 Hence, Bayesian Lasso mis-identified some true covariates for this example.
 Both Lasso and SCAD tend to select dense models, although the true covariates can be selected.
 As mentioned previously, this is due to an inherent drawback of the regularization methods.
 The regularization shrinks the true regression coefficients toward zero.
 To compensate the shrinkage effect, some false covariates have to be included.
+For Lasso, the comparison shows that the choice of $\lambda=\texttt{lambda.1se}$ alleviates the ``overselection'' issue, and leads to less estimation error for zero $\beta_j$'s and larger estimation bias for nonzero $\beta_j$'s.
 BCS also shrinks the true regression coefficients, but it can still perform well in variable selection.
 This is due to that BCS accounts for the uncertainty of coefficient estimates in variable selection: BCS is sample-based, for which different false covariates might be selected to compensate the shrinkage effect at different iterations, and thus the chance of selecting false covariates can be largely eliminated by averaging over different iterations.

 Regarding parameter estimation, we note that SCAD yields a somehow better results than BCS.
 However, a direct comparison of these two methods is unfair, as the BCS tells us something more beyond point estimation, e.g., credible interval.
 Also, BCS leads to much accurate variable selection as reported above.
 Among the Bayesian methods, we can see that BCS performs much better than Bayesian Lasso, which indicates the importance of posterior consistency.
+We note that it is unfair to directly compare $L_1$-estimation errors of $\bbeta_{(\xi^*)^c}$ for shrinkage estimators (BCS or Bayesian Lasso) and sparse estimators (Lasso or SCAD), since the shrinkage estimators never shrink any coefficients to exactly zero.
+For example, in Table \ref{Tg1}, the $L_1$ error of BCS is 2.3, which is much larger than those by LASSO and SCAD.
+However, it actually implies that $\hat\beta_j\approx 2.3/200\approx0.011$ for each zero $\beta_j$, as BCS selected almost no false predictors.
+Hence, it represents a fairly successful shrinkage for the false predictors.